Today the weather was damp and the air cold, with drizzly rain and a partially cloudy sky.

 Behind Basecamp on the path to the railway line, the Psathyrella piluliformis on the ivy covered stump was still there.

-I saw Xylaria hypoxylon, Tremella mesenterica and Stereum hirsutum (Fig. 7.4), a bobbly slime mould, possibly a Trcihia species (Fig. 7.5) and Parasola conopilea.
+I saw Tremella aurantia and Stereum hirsutum (Fig. 7.4), as well as a bobbly slime mould, possibly a Trcihia species (Fig. 7.5).

 THE DELL